TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 	   		...Ending with line <#>

 	   		- Locks held entering this region are:
+	   			- devc->sem1 is held across this region, except when waiting for the conditional signal/event
+	   			- devc->sem2 is seen to be acquired at the end as part of the sequence

 	   		- Shared data accessed during this region:
+	   			- devc->mode
+	   			- devc->count2
+	   			- devc->count1

 	   	4) In e2_open(), basically the entire function:
 	   		Beginning with line <#>...